deepjavalibrary/djl/README.md

 ## Overview

-DJL is designed to be extremely easy to get started and simple to use deep learning framework for Java developers.
-DJL does not required user to be ML/DL experts to get started and can start from their existing Java expertise as an on-ramp to learn and use ML/DL.
-They can use their favorite IDE to build/train/deploy their models and integrate these models with their Java applications.
+Deep Java Library (DJL) is an open-source, high-level, framework-agnostic Java API for deep learning.
+DJL is designed to be easy to get started with and simple to use for Java developers.
+DJL provides a native Java development experience and functions like any other regular Java library.

-DJL is deep learning engine agnostic, developer does not have to make a choice between framework while they started their project.
-They can switch to different framework at any time they want.
-DJL also provides automatic CPU/GPU chosen based on the hardware configuration to ensure the best performance.
+You don't have to be machine learning/deep learning expert to get started.
+You can use your existing Java expertise as an on-ramp to learn and use machine learning and deep learning.
+You can use your favorite IDE to build, train, and deploy your models.
+DJL makes it easy to integrate these models with your Java applications.

-DJL provide native Java development experience, just another regular java library.
+Because DJL is deep learning framework agnostic, you don't have to make a choice between frameworks when creating your projects.
+You can switch frameworks at any point.
+To ensure the best performance, DJL also provides automatic CPU/GPU choice based on hardware configuration.

-DJL's ergonomic API interface is designed to guide developer with best practice to accomplish deep learning task.
+DJL's ergonomic API interface is designed to guide you with best practices to accomplish deep learning tasks.

-The following is pseudo code of how to write inference code:
+The following pseudocode demonstrates running inference:

 ```java
     // Assume user uses a pre-trained model from model zoo, they just need to load it